kavia-common/ai-copilot-assistant-4345-4354/fastapi_backend/README.md

 ## Logs
 - Server logs appear in the terminal where you run uvicorn.
 Requests to /api/ask log the prompt length and snippets.
 Exceptions are logged with stack traces when appropriate.

+## Data and Persistence
+This backend does not include or require any database or persistence layer in the current scope.
+All AI interactions are stateless: the frontend sends the user’s question to this FastAPI service, which forwards the request to the configured AI provider and returns the answer in a single request-response cycle.
+No chat history, user accounts, or other data are stored by the backend.

+If future features require persistence (such as chat history, user profiles, or rate limiting), they will need:
+- A separate database to be provisioned and configured, and
+- Corresponding backend changes to manage data models, migrations, and storage access.

+Until such changes are implemented, deployments should not expect or configure any database for this service.